Karen Baker CPS PSA PSTB

 Artist-instructor Karen Baker paints what inspires her the most—the world of Nature and its ever-changing landscape in all seasons.
-“As a child I was always outdoors playing.
-It’s no surprise the artist in me is still exploring Nature and all its mysteries through my artwork.”
+“As a child I was always outdoors playing so it’s no surprise to me that I’m still exploring Nature and all its mysteries through my artwork.”

-Karen’s portfolio covers a range of subjects: rural New England farm buildings, meadows and mountain vistas; lowland waterways of the coastal South; Florida shorelines, open waterways, the remote Everglades and sugar cane fields.
-She is also known for her colorful floral paintings, particularly the prolific Poppy Series featuring blooms in open fields, garden settings, or detailed close-up studies.
+Karen’s portfolio covers a range of subjects: rural New England farm buildings, meadows and mountain vistas; lowland waterways of the South; Florida’s coastal shorelines, deep water, and dramatic skies.
+She is also known for her colorful floral paintings, particularly the prolific Poppy Series featuring blooms in open fields, garden settings, and detailed close-up studies.
 “I often develop a theme into an extended series which enables me to go beyond the subject’s surface reality into the realm of imagination, where most of my images are conceived.”
-To date, the Poppy Series alone has produced over 160 paintings—becoming her signature image and symbolic self-portrait.
-Other recently developed themes include paintings of deep water and open skies.
+To date, the Poppy Series alone has produced over 160 original paintings—becoming her signature image and symbolic “self-portrait.”

-Interwoven with natural light and subtle emotion, Karen paintings are highly textural and expressive of her ongoing dialogue with Nature.
+Interwoven with natural light and subtle emotion, Karen’s paintings are highly textural and expressive of her ongoing dialogue with Nature.
 “There’s a peace and completeness I resonate with in Nature.
 I especially love the soft, late afternoon sunlight, with its long shadows and warm colors.”
+She is skilled at using color not only to render form but, at times, to create great depth in the picture plane.
 Her landscapes are clearly recognizable by their dramatic skies and full-palette hues, whether she’s working in acrylics, watercolors, or pastels—her primary medium.

-When she starts a new painting, she uses plein air studies, value sketches, and photo references as visual aides that help identify what her “inner landscape” reveals about the essence of her subject.
+When she begins a new painting, she uses plein air studies, value sketches, and photo references as visual aides to help identify what her “inner landscape” reveals about the essence of her subject.
 This practice serves as a springboard for the creative process that follows until the final image appears within the illusion of space.
 “For me, the painting process is much more interesting to behold than simply producing a work of art.
 It’s exciting to watch creativity in action, bringing images to “light” in the visual realm.
-It’s a spiritual joy ride…”
+It’s a spiritual journey and joy ride…”

-She is a Signature Member of both the Connecticut Pastel Society and the Pastel Society of America.
-She is also an artist member of Vermont Pastel Society, Pastel Society of Tampa Bay, and The Exhibiting Society of Artists, Pinellas County, Florida.
-She studied with the late Master Pastellist Herman Margulies and has attended workshops given by Wolf Kahn, and PSA signature members Stanley Maltzman, Elizabeth Apgar-Smith, Christina DeBarry, and Albert Handell.
-Though her primary medium is pastels, she enjoys exploring and expressing her art vision in acrylics and watercolor.
+She is an artist member of Vermont Pastel Society and a Signature Member of the Connecticut Pastel Society, Pastel Society of America and Pastel Society of Tampa Bay.
+She studied extensively with the late Master Pastellist Herman Margulies and has attended workshops given by Wolf Kahn and PSA signature members Stanley Maltzman, Elizabeth Apgar-Smith, Christina DeBarry, and Albert Handell.

-In addition to creating original artwork, Baker teaches others how to express their innate creativity.
-“I love cultivating the creative process in another human being.”
-She is on faculty at Dunedin Fine Art Center and also at the Morean Arts Center in St. Petersberg, Florida, where she offers classes in drawing and painting with pastels, the joys of painting outdoors en plein air, and the art of landscape painting.
-She offers private lessons in her Dunedin studio and conducts a variety of art workshops for beginner to advanced levels at various locations throughout the region including the Aging Well Center in Clearwater.
+In addition to creating original artwork, she enjoys teaching others how to express their innate creativity.
+“I love cultivating the creative process in my students.”
+She is on faculty at both Dunedin Fine Art Center and the Morean Arts Center in St. Petersburg, Florida, where she teaches the art of landscape painting.
+She also offers lessons in her Dunedin studio and has conducted a variety of art workshops for beginner to advanced levels at various locations throughout southern Vermont and west coast Florida.
 An active member of the arts community, she supports many civic art projects through volunteering her time and talents.
-A frequent exhibitor in regional and national shows, she is represented by galleries in New England and Florida and maintains a year-round studio at Stirling Art Studios & Gallery in Dunedin, Fl.
-In 2013, she established Dawson Baker Fine Art, along with artist Wil Dawson, specializing in quality fine art reproductions for home and business environments.